sylhare/Java/readme.md

 ### Get and Install the SDK
 SDK for Software Development Kit also called JDK - Java Development Kit.
 You can get the Oracle Java SDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Choose the one for your system, here for windows. </br>
-There's the Oracle JDK (Comercial, Stable with proprietary code from Oracle) and the Open JDK (Open source, maintained by Oracle).
+There's the Oracle JDK (Commercial, Stable with proprietary code from Oracle) and the Open JDK (Open source, maintained by Oracle).

 The JDK includes, it can be called inside a command prompt: